Estonia, next EU chair, against taking funds away from easterners over migration

-BRUSSELS Estonia, the next country to chair European Union meetings, opposes punishing eastern EU states that refuse to host refugees by pulling their funds.
+BRUSSELS (Reuters) - Estonia, the next country to chair European Union meetings, opposes punishing eastern EU states that refuse to host refugees by pulling their funds.

 Interior Minister Andres Anvelt told Reuters that such a move divided Europe rather than united it.